SAP-samples/teched2025-AD170/README.md

 This hands-on exercise will assist you in learning how to **build mobile applications using SAP Build**.

 ## Description
 Accelerate development by using **SAP Build** to consume a SAP Cloud Application Programming (CAP) Model service for mobile development.
-Build a native, cross-platform mobile application using **SAP Mobile Development Kit** and enhance it using generativce AI capabilities via Joule Assistant.
+Build a native, cross-platform mobile application using **SAP Mobile Development Kit** and enhance it using generative AI capabilities via Joule Assistant.

 ## Requirements
 In order to complete the session exercises below, first complete the [pre-requisites](./exercises/ex0/README.md).